cutecatfann/cutecatfann/README.md

 # Hi there, I'm Mimi! 👋

 Hello!
-I'm a software engineer :)
+I'm a software engineer at Amazon:)

 ## Badges for stuff I know in no specific order: